marklogic/flux/docs/import/import-files/regular-files.md

 document.
 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to.
 For example:

-    ./bin/nt import-files --path /path/to/files --connectionString user:password@localhost:8000
+    ./bin/nt import-files --path /path/to/files --connection-string user:password@localhost:8000

 ## Controlling document URIs

 Each document will have an initial URI based on the absolute path of the associated file.
 See [common import features](../common-import-features.md) for details on adjusting this URI.
-In particular, the `--uriReplace` option is often useful for removing most of the absolute path to produce a concise, self-describing URI.
+In particular, the `--uri-replace` option is often useful for removing most of the absolute path to produce a concise, self-describing URI.

 ## Specifying a document type

 The type of each document written to MarkLogic is determined by the file extension found in the URI along with the set of [MIME types configured in MarkLogic](https://docs.marklogic.com/admin-help/mimetype).
-For unrecognized file extensions, or URIs that do not have a file extension, you can force a document type via the `--documentType` option.
+For unrecognized file extensions, or URIs that do not have a file extension, you can force a document type via the `--document-type` option.
 The value of this option must be one of `JSON`, `XML`, or `TEXT`.

 ## Importing Gzip files